An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Trigger performance evaluation

 Since the signal hits are successfully selected in the hit classification, the signal events contain more signal-like hits than the background events.
-From this result, the signal- and background-event acceptance were calculated by applying a threshold for the number of the signal-like hits.
-The background-trigger rate was estimated by the expected background trigger rate of over 90\,kHz times the background-event rejection efficiency.
-Fig.~\ref{fig:trigger_rate-vs-acceptance} shows the relationship between its trigger rate and signal-event acceptance.
-According to this relationship, the COTTRI system is expected to provide the signal-event acceptance of 97\% while keeping the required trigger rate of 13\,kHz.
-Thanks to this system, the data taking will be carried out with almost 100\% DAQ live-time.
-Here, this result is compared with the case of a simple deposited-energy cut, which is of eliminating large deposited-energy hits by applying an optimized energy threshold.
-The use of this simple cut gives the signal-event acceptance of 83\% for the required trigger rate.
-It was concluded that the GBDT-based classification achieves better performance than the simple deposited-energy cut.
+From this result, the signal- and background-event acceptance were calculated by applying a threshold for the number of signal-like hits.
+The background-trigger rate was estimated by the expected background trigger rate of 91\,kHz, multiplied by the background-event rejection efficiency. \figurename~\ref{fig:event-classification}b shows the relation between the trigger rate and signal-event acceptance.
+According to this, the COTTRI system is expected to provide a signal-event acceptance of 96\% while keeping the required trigger rate of 13\,kHz, which enables the data taking with almost 100\% DAQ efficiency.

+Here (see also \figurename~\ref{fig:event-classification}b), this result is also compared with a simpler case, which only applies energy threshold cut to reject higher-energy depositing background hits.
+This method gives a signal-event acceptance of 83\% for the required trigger rate.
+It is evident that the GBDT-based classification achieves better performance than the simple energy-threshold cut.